15 Free Things to Do in Smithtown, NY

 You can find this neighborhood park near Maple and Darling Avenues.

-The park features a 21-acre lake, a popular fishing site.
+The park features a 21-acre lake.

-Besides fishing, Millers Pond County Park has a picnic area, a children's playground, and a hiking trail along the lake for other outdoor activities.
+Additionally, Millers Pond County Park has a picnic area, a children's playground, and a hiking trail along the lake for other outdoor activities.